Kirishi-2 Oil Refinery: Russia’s first residual oil high conversion refinery

 A remarkable facility for Russia and the international energy community, the Kirishi-2 Oil Refinery will also use modern engineering units and supporting machinery to minimize the emission intensity of potential sources of pollution.
 From an environmental position, a major advantage of this facility is that the refinery will dramatically reduce the emissions resulting from the combustion of petroleum products by end users.

 For detailed information about the Kirishi-2 Oil Refinery, please contact our press and investor relations team.
-We look forward to discussing our shared prospective cooperation and future successes in global refining.
+We look forward to discussing our prospective cooperation and shared future successes in global refining.